cynmmarin/School_District_Analysis/README.md

 ## Overview of Project
 ### Purpose
-In our analysis, we will be helping Maria the chief data scientist for a school district, to analyze student funding and standardize test scores.
+In our analysis, we will be helping Maria the chief data scientist for a school district, analyze student funding and standardize test scores.
 The data that has been provided includes the student’s math and reading test scores, the schools they attend in the district and their budget.
 By evaluating the data, we will display trends in school’s performance.
 Our findings will dictate the distribution of school budget that must be determined by the school board.
 The calculations will be done through Jupyter Notebook, and the raw data that has been provided are the *students_complete.csv* and the *students_complete.csv”.
 The student’s csv file contains, the following information for the students: “Student ID”, Student Name”, “Gender”, “Grade”, “School Name”, “Reading Score” and “Math Score.
 The provided schools csv file, contains the following material on the schools: “School ID”, School Name”, “Type”, “Size” and “Budget”.
 The given data will help give an insight to the student’s accomplishments from grade 9th to 12th, the overall rank of each school, and how this relates to their given budget.

 ## Results